Terms of Service

 7. INDEMNIFICATION; LIMITATION ON LIABILITY.

-- Miscellaneous.
-Entire Agreement; Modifications.
+11. Miscellaneous.
+Entire Agreement.
 This Agreement constitutes the entire agreement of the parties with respect to the subject matter hereof.
 This Agreement supersedes all prior or contemporaneous negotiations, representations, promises, and agreements concerning the subject matter herein whether written or oral.
-This Agreement and each of its provisions will be binding upon the parties and, except as otherwise provided in this Agreement, no addition to or change in the Agreement will be effective or binding on either of the parties unless agreed to in writing by an authorized representative of Company and Customer.
 The term “includes”, “including” and the like means “including without limitation”.
+Amendments: The Agreement may be modified solely by a writing signed by both parties.
 No terms, provisions or conditions of any purchase order, acknowledgement or other business form that Customer may use in connection with the use of the Services will have any effect on the rights, duties or obligations of the parties under the Agreement, or otherwise modify the Agreement, regardless of any failure of Company to object to such terms, provisions, or conditions.
 Waiver: A waiver of any breach of the Agreement is not deemed a waiver of any other breach.
 Severability: If any provision of the Agreement is held to be invalid or unenforceable, the invalidity or unenforceability will not affect the other provisions of the Agreement.
 Electronic Signatures: Electronic signatures that comply with applicable law are deemed original signatures.
 Counterparts: The Agreement may be executed in counterparts and by facsimile or electronic signature, all of which taken together constitute a single agreement between the parties.
 Each signed counterpart, including a signed counterpart reproduced by reliable means (such as facsimile and electronic signature), will be considered as legally effective as an original signature.

 * * * *